lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 You can use an effect that will steal more blood (or life) than the target minion has: you steal what he has.

 > Chrysanthemum enters combat with an Underbridge Stray ally.
 Chrysanthemum has a capacity of 5 and has 4 blood.
 The ally has 2 life.
-> After determining range, Chrysanthemum steals 2 blood as her strike.
+> After determining range, Chrysanthemum plays Theft of Vitae to steal 2 blood as her strike.
 The ally strikes for 1 damage.
 > During the strike resolution 2 life counters are moved to Chrysanthemum from the ally, and Chrysanthemum takes 1 damage.
 > Chrysanthemum has 6 blood, but her capacity is only 5, so 1 blood is moved to the blood bank.
 > The Underbridge Stray has no life counters remaining, so the ally is burned.